ddrcode/teensy_6502_bridge/README.md

 ## Content of this repo

-- C++ code for Teensy 4.1 that enables communication between serial port and the CPU.
+- C++ code for Teensy 4.1 that enables full control over W65C02 CPU via serial port.
 - [Examples](./examples/) (in C++ and Rust) demonstrating how to use the Bridge from a program running on a computer.
 - Explanation how to wire Teensy with W65C02 on a breadboard.